 - Who are the Hare Krishna’s and Sikhs?

-Again this week we look at a religion that offers its followers freedom from this life and a hope that a lasting peace and freedom can be found through following the teachings and practices of works and many gods with the hope of finding “the truth”.
-Again you’ll see a focus on mankind’s actions in achieving an inner peace, calmness through meditation, a focus on right living and clear thinking, and a striving to find happiness.
+Again, in this lesson we examined a religion that offers its followers freedom from this life and a hope that a lasting peace and freedom can be found through following the teachings and practices of works (along with the worship of many gods) in a desire to find "the truth."
+Again we also see a focus on mankind’s actions in its attempts to achieve inner peace, calmness through meditation, a focus on right living and clear thinking, and a striving to find happiness.

-It’s difficult to believe such goals would be wrong and that following such a religion leads to eternal separation from God, but again this week we see this is another form of man developing his own plan of salvation based on his world and his views and his thoughts, and not on God the Creator of all things.
+While it is difficult to believe that such goals would be wrong, and that following such a religion would lead to eternal separation from God, but this religion is mereky another form of man developing his own plan of salvation based on his world, his views, and his thoughts—not on God the Creator of all things.

 God clearly tells us that His thoughts are not our thoughts, and that His ways are not our ways.
 He tells us that wide is path that leads to destruction and many there be that follow it.
 We know that He is our only salvation and He will be our only Judge.
 We also know that Jesus the Christ is the only truth and the only path to follow, not man’s.